Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 ![](./images/sw_overlap_timeline_trace.PNG)

-The processing time of the host CPU, located in *OpenCL API Calls* in the *Host* section, is now overlapping with FPGA processing, which improved the overall application execution time.
+As seen above in *OpenCL API Calls* of the *Host* section with the yellow marking, the red segments are shorter in width indicating that the processing time of the host CPU is now overlapping with FPGA processing, which improved the overall application execution time.
 In the previous steps, the host was completely blocked until the FPGA processing was complete.

 ### Conclusion

 Congratulations.
 You have successfully completed the lab!

-You can see that the performance of the application on the FPGA is 7 times faster than the CPU.
-In this step, the total execution time of the application has improved because the CPU processing is now overlapping with the FPGA processing, achieving the optimal execution time for the application.
+In this lab, you performed host code optimizations by overlapping data transfers and compute and overlapping CPU processing with FPGA processing.
+You can see that the performance of the application on the FPGA is 7 times faster than the CPU by performing host code optimizations without any kernel optimizations.